 Many insisted that surrendering and begging for terms would save them, but Datis — the Persian general — and his forces sent a clear message after burning and enslaving Athens’ neighboring city.

 There would be no compromises.
 Persia wanted revenge for Athen’s disrespect, and they were going to get it.

 The Athenians realized they had only two options — to defend their families to the end, or to be killed, very likely tortured, enslaved, or mutilated (as the Persian army had a fun habit of cutting off the ears, noses, and hands of their defeated enemies).

 Desperation can be a powerful motivator.
 And Athens was desperate.

 Datis chose to land his army at the Bay of Marathon, a largely sound military decision, as the natural promontory provided excellent shelter for his ships, and the plains onshore offered good movement for his cavalry.

-He also knew that Marathon was far enough away that the Athenian army wouldn’t be able to surprise him while his own forces unloaded the ships, a scene of utter pandemonium that would have placed his men in a vulnerable position.
+He also knew that Marathon was far enough away that the Athenians wouldn’t be able to surprise him while his own forces unloaded the ships, a scene of utter pandemonium that would have placed his men in a vulnerable position.

 But Athens lay within a day’s hard march or two days’ leisurely one, should the Greeks not approach for battle.
 And that perfect distance was all the allure needed for Datis to settle on Marathon as a landing point for his army.